kimberly-amador/Spatiotemporal-CNN-Transformer/README.md

 ```

 #### Data Preparation
-1. Preprocess the dataset.
-The model takes images of size 384 x 256.
+1. Preprocess the data.
+The default model takes images of size 384 x 256.
-2. Save the preprocessed images as numpy arrays.
-Use the name convention 'patientID_preprocessed.npz'.
-Then move all images into a folder.
+2. Save the preprocessed images and its corresponding labels as numpy arrays into a single file in 'patientID_preprocessed.npz' format.
 3. Create a patient dictionary.
-This should be a pickle file containing a dict as follows:
+This should be a pickle file containing a dict as follows, where s is the slice number:

 ```python
 partition = {